Swiss medicines authority issues first approval for antimalarial drug for treatment of infants

-GENEVA — (AP) — Switzerland's medical products authority has granted the first approval for a malaria medicine designed for small infants, touted as a breakthrough against a disease that takes hundreds of thousands of lives — nearly all in Africa — each year.
+GENEVA — (AP) — Switzerland's medical products authority has granted the first approval for a malaria medicine designed for small infants, touted as an advance against a disease that takes hundreds of thousands of lives — nearly all in Africa — each year.

-The infant-designed version of the medicine has already been approved for other age groups, including older children.
+The newly approved medication, Coartem Baby, is a combination of two antimalarials.
+It is a lower dose version of a tablet previously approved for other age groups, including older children.

-Dr. Quique Bassat, a malaria expert not affiliated with the Swiss review, said that the disease typically becomes frequent in most-affected areas after children reach 3 to 6 months of age, and the burden of malaria in very young children is “relatively low” compared to older kids.
+Dr. Quique Bassat, a malaria expert not affiliated with the Swiss review, said the burden of malaria in very young children is “relatively low” compared to older kids.

 But access to such medicines is important to all, he said.